aadya940/autoresume/README.md

 ## Contributing Guide

-Frontend:
+### Frontend
-- Implement a component in the `components/` folder.
+- Implement React components in the `frontend/src/components/` folder
+- Add styles in the `frontend/src/components/styles/` directory
+- Import and use your components in `frontend/src/App.jsx`
-- Add the component to the `App.jsx` file.
+- Follow the existing code style and component patterns

-Backend:
+### Backend
-- Implement a route in the `routes/` folder.
+- Implement API routes in the `backend/src/routes/` directory
-- Add the route to the `main.py` file.
-- Implement the `AI` functionality in the `ai/` folder.
+- Add AI functionality in the `backend/src/ai/` directory
-- We use the `black` formatter to format the backend.
+- We use the `black` code formatter for Python code
+- Keep route handlers clean and business logic separate

+### General Guidelines
+- Create a new branch for your feature/fix: `git checkout -b your-branch-name`
+- Write clear commit messages
+- Test your changes before submitting a PR

+### Submitting Changes
-Create a Pull Request and briefly describe what you have done and how.
+1. Create a Pull Request
-Looking forward to your contributions!
+2. In your PR description, include:
+   - What changes you made
+   - Why you made them
+   - Any relevant screenshots or test results
+   - Any breaking changes or migration steps needed

+We appreciate your contributions and will review your PR as soon as possible!